 IdenTrust does not include unverified Certificate Holder information in TrustID Certificates.
-This principle is enforced by the Certificate Profiles specified in Appendix A, which only allow certain information to be included in Certificates.
+This principle is enforced by the Certificate Profiles specified in the TrustID Certificate Profile document or Appendix A of this document, which only allow certain information to be included in Certificates.
 The processes described in 3.0 and 4.0 of this CPS prevent any information that is not verified to be included in the Certificate.